Enzyme-Substrate Complex Formation Modulates Diffusion-Driven Patterning In Metabolic Pathways: Modified Model and Quasi-Steady state Approximation

-The non-degenerated system \eqref{non-degenerated} has the same structure as the primary model \eqref{primary model}, but with modified effective coefficients that incorporate the contribution of the enzyme--substrate complex via the quasi-equilibrium approximation \eqref{CES}.
-In this formulation, $C_{E_1S_0}$ no longer appears as an independent variable, while the mechanistic effects of binding and catalytic conversion are retained through the renormalized reaction terms.
-This reduced model provides a convenient comparison to the primary pathway without altering the full three-species dynamics used for the pattern-formation analysis.
+The reduced system \eqref{non-degenerated} retains the same structural form as the primary reaction--diffusion model \eqref{primary model}, but with effective reaction coefficients that incorporate the influence of the enzyme--substrate complex through the quasi-steady-state approximation \eqref{CES}.
+In this formulation the complex no longer appears as an independent dynamical variable, while the biochemical effects of enzyme binding and catalytic conversion remain embedded in the renormalized reaction terms.

+This reduction provides a simplified description of the pathway dynamics that facilitates analytical comparison with the primary model, while the full three-species system is retained in the subsequent analysis of diffusion-driven pattern formation.